EdoardoGruppi/AMLS_assignment20_21/README.md

 - **Cv2** is an open-source library that includes several hundreds of computer vision algorithms.

-- **Face_recognition** Recognize and manipulate faces with the world’s simplest face recognition library.
+- **Face_recognition** is useful to recognize and manipulate faces with the world’s simplest face recognition library.
 Built from dlib’s state-of-the-art deep learning library.

 **Optional :**